Economy of Belarus: Chemical industry

 The Belarusian chemical industry specializes in extracting value from the Russian oil products which transit through the country's pipelines to Germany and the west.
 Synthetic polymers like nylon, viscose, acrylic, polyester and polyethylene are produced from this stream as well as household chemical products.
 Oil refineries are located in Navapolacak (Naftan) and in Mazyr (Mozyr Oil Refinery).

 More than 500 kinds of chemical and petrochemical products are produced in Belarus by one firm: the Belneftekhim Concern, which is "among the largest and most strategically important" businesses in the country, and was created in 1997, unites most important chemical industries under one umbrella.
 It provides about 30 percent of all industrial output in Belarus and half of exports, which go to over 120 countries worldwide.
 More than 70 percent of petrochemical products are sold abroad.

 Mineral fertilizers in the nitrogen phosphorus and potassium complex are produced by Belaruskali at the Starobin plant.
 Belarusian Grodno Azot is one of major players in global UAN fertilizer market.

-Defense
+Defense industry

 During Soviet times, Belarus' radio-electronic industry was primarily oriented towards military applications.
 With the break-up of the Soviet military and the reduction in size of the new state's military establishments, the Belarus defense sector desperately needs to export to survive.
 Currently, under Belarusian law, its weapons exports are required to be carried out through one of four licensed weapons trade exporters: Belspetsvneshtekhnika, Beltekhexport, Belvneshpromservis and Belorusintorg.
 Certain other enterprises are permitted to sell products that they developed or control.